Topics on this page

 Enhanced Anti-Malware and ransomware scanning with behavior monitoring

-Workload Security provides security settings that you can apply to Windows and Linux machines that are protected by a Deep Security Agent to enhance your malware and ransomware detection and clean rate.
+Workload Security provides security settings that you can apply to Windows and Linux machines that are protected by an agent to enhance your malware and ransomware detection and clean rate.
 These settings enable you to go beyond malware pattern matching and identify suspicious files that could potentially contain emerging malware that hasn’t yet been added to the anti-malware patterns (known as a zero-day attack).

 For an overview of the Anti-Malware module, see Protect against malware.